Do you have difficulty telling the difference between a dumbbell and a barbell?

 - Group Classes: If you don’t like working out on your own, you might get a lot of value out of yoga, spin, or other classes that come with your gym membership.
 Ideally, the gym you join will have a plethora of options, so you can try a little of everything.

-- Personal Trainer: If you’re brand new to fitness, sometimes you need a little help, especially if you’re unfamiliar with the equipment.
+- Personal Training: If you’re brand new to fitness, sometimes you need a little help, especially if you’re unfamiliar with the equipment.
 Different gyms will offer trainers, sometimes for free, sometimes for a slight price increase.
 This person will be available to answer all your questions about which stretches you should be doing, how long, and how many reps you should start with.

 Now let’s look at some of the best national gym chains that check all or most of these boxes.